 A relatively large number of people in Greenbush telecommute to their jobs.
 Overall, about 7.39% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small township, Greenbush doesn't have a public transportation system that people use for their commute.
+Greenbush is a small township, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Greenbush citizens is a little higher than the average for US cities and towns: 24.74% of adults in Greenbush have at least a bachelor's degree.
+The citizens of Greenbush are slightly better educated than the national average of 21.84% for all cities and towns, with 24.74% of adults in Greenbush having a bachelor's degree or advanced degree.

 The per capita income in Greenbush in 2022 was $30,628, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $122,512 for a family of four.
 However, Greenbush contains both very wealthy and poor people as well.